10-Q 1 cvm_10q.htm FORM 10-Q cvm_10q.htm

 low PD-L1 tumor expression (vs high PD-L1 where Keytruda and Opdivo work best).

-There were no demonstrable safety signals or toxicities observed in approximately 750 Multikine-treated subjects across multiple clinical trials.
+There were no demonstrable safety signals or toxicities observed in approximately 740 Multikine-treated subjects across multiple clinical trials.
 Adverse event (AE) and serious adverse event (SAE) incidences were not significantly different among treatment and control groups.
-There were no Multikine-related deaths and only two discontinuations.
+There were no Multikine-related deaths, no Multikine-related delays of surgery, no Multikine-related interference with post-surgical treatment, and only two discontinuations.
 Multikine-related AEs before surgery were local and resolved after surgery.
 Although the literature reports that some of Multikine’s components may be toxic when administered systemically (e.g., TNFα, IFN γ, IL-1β), these toxicities did not emerge with Multikine, even at doses many times higher than those administered in the Phase III trial, primarily due to Multikine’s delivery by local injection and dosage.

 Multikine works by inducing pre-surgical responses.
 CEL-SCI observed statistically significant pre-surgical responses after Multikine treatment, and therefore CEL-SCI believes in the following: